 Offering new life to remnant pinewoods

 About 6,000 years ago an estimated 1.5m hectares of Scotland was covered in rich native pinewoods.
-Now only about 1% of this original extent of forest is left, often as small and isolated fragments, and much of the wildlife dependent on the forest has been lost.
+Now only about 1% of this original forest is left, broken down into small and isolated fragments.
+Much of the wildlife dependent on the forest has been lost.

 Many of these fragments of Caledonian Pinewood are not being actively managed in a way which nurtures the native trees and wildlife.
-Consequently, there are often no young trees growing up to replace the much older and often isolated ‘Granny pines’ that are characteristic of these remnant areas.
+Consequently, there are often no young trees growing to replace the much older and often lone ‘Granny pines’ that are characteristic of these remnant areas.

 The Caledonian Pinewood Recovery Project aims to save these remnant pinewoods.

-Over the next two to three years, Trees for Life, working in partnership with Woodland Trust Scotland, will assess the health of the remaining pinewood fragments and work with landowners to promote their better management, and thus restore and protect Scotland’s unique pinewoods for the future.
+Over the next two to three years, Trees for Life, working in partnership with Woodland Trust Scotland, will assess the health of the remaining pinewood fragments.
+We will work with landowners to promote their better management, and thus restore and protect Scotland’s unique pinewoods for the future.

 The work is funded until the end of 2020.